emeb/S3GTA/README.md

 based on an ESP32S3 with 4MB flash and 2MB PSRAM in the package, as well as dual CPU cores to potentially provide more DSP bandwidth.

+### What's with the name?
+I'm terrible at coming up with catchy names for my projects and this one is no departure from that.
+It breaks down thus:
+* S3 from the ESP32S3 processor
+* G from the GC9A01 LCD
+* T from the circular touch sensor
+* A from audio I/O

 ## Hardware
 The hardware consists of two PCBs - a front-panel board that provides the main Eurorack user interface including a 240x240 circular LCD with a circular touch